-Sorry for the delayed posting – vacation time!
-Public Update (PU) for Project Server 2013 and 2016 were released for May 2017 .
-Client updates were released May 2nd and server updates on May 9th.
-The client updates release on the first Tuesday of the month and server on the second Tuesday release schedule.
+This week the Public Update (PU) for Project Server 2013 and 2016 were released for May 2018 .
+Client updates were released on May 1st; server updates on May 8th.
+Typically the client updates release on the first Tuesday of the month and server on the second Tuesday release schedule.

-No Project Server 2010 Cumulative update package was released this month.
-Mainstream support for Project and Project Server 2010 ended October 13, 2015 – see https://support.microsoft.com/en-us/lifecycle.
-An SP1 patched 2010 system (with no SP2) is no longer supported – see the Lifecycle site for more information – http://support.microsoft.com/lifecycle/search?sort=PN&alpha=project+2010&Filter=FilterNO
+There was a Project Server 2010 Cumulative update package released this month but it did not contain any Project updates - just the SharePoint ones.
+Mainstream support for Project and Project Server 2010 ended October 13, 2015 - see https://support.microsoft.com/en-us/lifecycle.
+An SP1 patched 2010 system (with no SP2) is no longer supported - see the Lifecycle site for more information - http://support.microsoft.com/lifecycle/search?sort=PN&alpha=project+2010&Filter=FilterNO

 A note about Click-to-Run (sometimes abbreviated C2R) versions of Project for Office 365.
 The updates for this version are not included in this blog.
 For some information about Click-to-Run versions, please see the following site for version numbers and some fix information: https://technet.microsoft.com/office/mt465751.
 We may have a future blog with additional information about Click-to-Run update channels and methods.